 MCC Scholarships are available to qualified students.
-Students in programs with discounted tuition (such as LEAD and on-line degree) are not eligible for academic scholarships.

-Your application for admission to MCC also serves as your application for scholarship unless otherwise noted below.
+Students in programs with discounted tuition (such as the Thunder Online program) are not eligible for academic scholarships.
+Your application for admission to MCC also serves as your application for scholarships unless otherwise noted below.
 Scholarships are awarded as students are accepted to the college.
-All MCC scholarships require that the student be seeking a degree at MCC, making satisfactory progress toward an MCC degree, and be enrolled full-time in a nondiscounted tuition program.
+All MCC scholarships require that the student be seeking a degree at MCC, making satisfactory progress toward an MCC degree, and be enrolled full-time in a non-discounted tuition program.
 Dual-degree students must enroll full-time (at least 12 hours per semester) at MCC during the freshman year, enroll at MCC for a minimum of 9 hours per semester the sophomore year, enroll for a minimum of 6 hours per semester at MCC during the junior year, and enroll at MCC for a minimum of 3 hours per semester their senior year.
-Available MCC scholarships include:
+Academic Scholarships at MCC include: